 Half a dozen salads are offered including beetroot, radish, egg, carrot, pickle, apple and, oddly enough, golf sauce —a dubious Argentine invention that is a mix of tomato sauce and mayonnaise.
 The pasta portions are hearty and come with the diner’s choice among a selection of 14 sauces, most notably, pesto, prawns and Parisienne.

 The delicious omelets are the size of a birthday-cake; often they are sliced up and devoured between a whole family.
-A few rice dishes, meatballs, supremas (chicken escalopes) and milanesas (breaded steaks) are also available around the $20 peso mark.
-Should there be room for dessert the flan, a local delicacy, is highly recommended – light and creamy and hard to refuse at only AR$5.50.
-Grilled apples, fruit salad, ice cream and a good selection of Argentine cheeses are also on offer between $5 and $10 pesos.
+A few rice dishes, meatballs, supremas (chicken escalopes) and milanesas (breaded steaks) are also available.
+Should there be room for dessert the flan, a local delicacy, is highly recommended – light and creamy and hard to refuse for the price.
+Grilled apples, fruit salad, ice cream and a good selection of Argentine cheeses are also on offer.

 The specialty of this restaurant and what keeps the crowds coming back is what’s on the grill.
-Juicy chorizo sausages bursting with flavor, succulent AR$22 rump steaks still sizzling in their juices before you on the metal serving plate accompanied with a AR$12 liter of sweet house wine (there’s no wine list here) will allow even the most indulgent gluttons plenty of change from $50 pesos.
+Juicy chorizo sausages bursting with flavor, succulent rump steaks still sizzling in their juices before you on the metal serving plate accompanied with an inexpensive liter of sweet house wine (there’s no wine list here) will allow even the most indulgent gluttons plenty of change to spend later.
 Pork cutlets, chuck ribs, rump roast, skirt streak and others are available from the grill as well as grilled hake, salmon and brótola (forkbeard).
-If with a large group, why not make like the locals and order a few dishes to share, trying bits and pieces of each until you can manage no more.
-Most main courses will cost $18-$27 pesos.
-An exception are the AR$35 eye-catching ‘Cervantes Specials,’ which are essentially a pile of vegetables, beetroot, Spanish potatoes, coleslaw and eggs on top of grilled beef, chicken or pork.
+If with a large group, why not make like the locals and order a few dishes to share, trying bits and pieces of each until you can manage no more?
+Most main courses are reasonably priced.
+An exception are the eye-catching ‘Cervantes Specials’ — essentially a pile of vegetables, beetroot, Spanish potatoes, coleslaw and eggs on top of grilled beef, chicken or pork.

 Don’t forget to ask the waiter for a jar of blood-red chimichurri, a vital meat-eaters condiment comprising garlic, herbs, spices and oil that is often overlooked by the tourists – but you won’t find any of those here.